 Registration

-Under "Registration" is included information about enrolling in, withdrawing from and auditing courses.
-Also included are information and policies about attendance, the pass/fail option and concurrent attendance at another institution.
+Information about enrolling in, withdrawing from, and auditing courses.
+Policies about attendance, the pass/fail option, and concurrent attendance at another institution are also detailed.

 General Information